-On top of the camera is located the Power/Shutter button, the speaker and the two microphones.
+On top of the camera is located the Power/Shutter button, the speaker, and the two microphones.
 On the left side, behind a small door, is located the micro USB Data/Charging port.
-Video out for first person view (FPV) can be activated through the camera’s menu under the “Advanced” section.
+Video out for first-person view (FPV) can be activated through the camera’s menu under the “Advanced” section.
 Unfortunately there is no HDMI port.

-The manufacturer placed the micro SD slot behind the battery compartment door in order to protect it from accidental ejection of the memory card.
+The manufacturer placed the micro SD slot behind the battery compartment door in order to protect it from the accidental ejection of the memory card.

 Till now everything looks “conventional”.
 The catch of this second generation Xiaomi camera is located on the rear part, a generous 2.19 ” LCD touch screen with Gorilla glass.
 The resolution of the retina widescreen display is 640 x 360 pixels (330dpi).

 YI Technology claims that the Ambarella A9SE SoC used in the Yi 2 camera has the same features and computing power as the one used in the more expensive GoPro 4 Black camera.